 If you get the objection later in the call, as you get

-close to asking for an appointment, it is a real objection and can be overcome.
+close to asking for an appointment, it is probably a real objection and you can get past it.

-If you had grabbed their attention with potential benefits they may gain they are more likely to say they are too busy to meet this week, or this month, which leaves the door open for you to arrange an appointment after their busy period.
+If you had grabbed their attention with potential benefits early in the call they would be more likely to say they are too busy to meet this week, or this month, which leaves the door open for you to arrange an appointment after their busy period.

 To prevent these common objections build more and better potential benefits into the early stages of your appointment call.
 You can see training on how to do that at Cold Call Script...

-To overcome this objection on a call I recommend a direct
+If you do get them on a call, I recommend a direct

 question to find out if they really are busy, or do they not see the potential benefits of the opportunity you could offer.

 Handling these common sales objections based on already having a supplier, provider or product is done by offering to show them what you can supply so they can compare your proposal to what they have now.
 Only then are they in a position to make a decision on future purchases.

-It’s really important to remember that you are not trying to sell to them, you are offering your time to give them knowledge and information so they can then make a decision.
+It’s really important to remember that you are not trying to sell to them, you are offering your time to give them knowledge and information so they can then make an informed decision.

-Respond by letting the prospect know that most of your current customers had a supplier before they came to you.
+Respond by letting the prospect know that most of your current customers had a supplier or provider before they came to you.

 After seeing what you could offer, or trialling your products, they made a decision to buy from you.

-I also like the approach of using a sales appointment with you as a way of comparing, and value or price checking, their current supply against your offer.
-This costs them nothing and again you’re providing free information that could be of benefit to them.
+I also like the approach of using a sales appointment with you as a way of comparing, and value or price checking, their current supplier or product against your offer.
+This costs them nothing to learn and again you’re providing free information that could be of benefit to them.